Best things to do

 We will take a walking tour of the city this morning, including the leading attractions of the city including its church of ‘El Rosario’.
 This huge concrete church seems uninspiring from outside, but the architects have smartly designed an astonishing arched roof, covered entirely in fanned-out windows of coloured stained glass that cast a rainbow of natural light through to the cobblestone floor.
 This unusual and abstract piece of art contrasts sharply with the colonial and classical architecture that we’ll see elsewhere in the city, for example at the grand National Palace.

-Day 2: Biosphere reserve and mangrove
+Day 2.
+Biosphere and mangrove.

 Today, we will take a two-hour drive to the Bay of ‘Jiquilisco’, a biosphere reservoir and big network of canals and mangrove-lined inlets that are broadly primitive, hosting hundreds of species of birds and playing an important part in turtle conservation endeavors within the country.
 You will have the remainder of the afternoon free to relax at the lodge, maybe you would like to go bird watching, or head down to the marina to see the fishermen working.